NVIDIA-Merlin/HugeCTR/docs/hugectr_parameter_server.md

 ### 5.1 Inference

 With respect to embedding lookups via the HugeCTR embedding cache and parameter server, the following logic applies.
 Whenever the HugeCTR inference engine receives a batch of model input parameters for inference, it will first determine the associated unique embedding keys and try to resolve these embeddings using the embedding cache.
 If there are cache misses, it will then turn to the parameter server to determine the embedding representations.
-The query sequence inside the parameter server follows a strict latency optimized order to fill in the missing embedding:
+The query sequence inside the parameter server queries its configured backends in the following order to fill in the missing embeddings:

-1. Local CPU accessible memory
+1. Local / Remote CPU memory locations
-2. Remote memory locations
-3. Permanent storage
+2. Permanent storage

-Hence, if configured, HugeCTR will first try to lookup the *CPU Memory Database*.
-If there are still missing embedding representations after that, HugeCTR will turn to the *Distributed Database* (if configured).
-If and only if, we still miss embeddings at this point in time, HugeCTR will turn to non-volatile memory (via the *Persistent Database, which contains a copy of all existing embeddings) to find the corresponding embedding representations.
+Hence, if configured, HugeCTR will first try to lookup missing embeddings in either a *CPU Memory Database* or *Distributed Database*.
+If and only if, there are still missing embedding representations after that, HugeCTR will turn to non-volatile memory (via the *Persistent Database*, which contains a copy of all existing embeddings) to find the corresponding embedding representations.

 ### 5.2 Training